Small Claims

 • The defendant must be served in the county where they reside.

-• You can not serve the defendant yourself.
+• You cannot serve the defendant yourself.
 You can serve the defendant by having a levying officer or the sheriff give the forms to the defendant.
 You can serve the defendant by having a person over the age of 18 give the forms to the defendant.
 Proof of service must be signed by the person making the service and filed with the clerk of the small claims court.
 The original “Order of Court and Notice to Defendant” must be returned to the clerk of the small claims court before the hearing date.

 • The clerk of the small claims court has a list of levying officers in our area.
 You will be required to pay all fees of the levying officer or the sheriff.
 The fees for service varies, you should contact the levying officer or the sheriff for the fees they charge.